Abner Doble

 Abner Doble (March 26, 1890 – July 16, 1961) was an American mechanical engineer who built and sold steam-powered automobiles as Doble Steam Cars.
-His steam engine design was used in various automobiles from the early 1900s, including a 1969 General Motors prototype and the first successful steam-powered aeroplane.
+His steam engine design was used in various automobiles from the early 1900s, a 1969 General Motors prototype, and the first successful steam-powered aeroplane.

 Family history

 Doble was born on March 26, 1890, in San Francisco, one of four brothers.
 His father was William Ashton Doble, son of the inventor of the Doble water wheel.
 Doble's forebears had migrated from England to the US in the mid-1700s.
 William's father Abner was born in Indiana.
 He had been a sailor, a smith, and a lumberman, who became a journeyman blacksmith and subsequently became a partner in Nelson and Doble.
 The company became one of the biggest manufacturers of miner's and blacksmith's tools on the US Pacific coast during the California Gold Rush.
 The company became famous manufacturing Abner Doble's water wheel turbines for mining applications.
 The company expanded to make drays and street cars for San Francisco, as well as being involved in operating a local railroad company.
 In about 1892, Doble's grandfather formed the Abner Doble Company, assigning his interests to his sons Robert and William (Abner's father) and the company merged with arch-competitor and William stayed on.